Case collaboration supports vulnerable children

 It was 3PC’s well-established network of partners, working together, that allowed Rachana's family to get the right support, while Primero allowed that access quickly.
 Primero digital case management, launched in mid-2020 and rolled out with UNICEF-supported training to all districts, makes it easier than ever for government social service workers, like Sopheak, to officially register at risk children and connect them to the right social services, while keeping their personal information confidential.

 “The role of a strong social service workforce and coordinated national systems are more important than ever as we work to offset the impacts of the pandemic, which has increased the risk of violence or abuse, particularly in the home,” said Lucia Soleti, UNICEF’s Chief of Child Protection.
 "UNICEF is proud to work with the government and other 3PC partners to build the technical capacity of this workforce so that it can effectively protect children against violence, in a collaborative way that brings together the government and civil society partners.
-We are grateful for the ongoing financial support from partners like the USAID, Government of Japan and UNICEF Australia to build Cambodia’s child protection system.”
+We are grateful for the ongoing financial support from partners like the USAID, Government of Japan and the Australian Government through the Australian NGO Cooperation Program (ANCP) to build Cambodia’s child protection system.”

 Lyka stressed the importance of working with the family to provide strong support for affected children to recover, heal and most important, to help prevent future violence.
 “On my first visit, the mother was very scared that the stepdad would get out of jail and harm her family”, Lyka explained.
 Through regular counselling, Lyka has seen Pagna "become focused on the present and making sure her daughter is safe.
 She even knows how to encourage her daughter to express her feelings.”